stefanpenner/fs-tree-diff/README.md

 For this, FSTree supports more complex input structure.
 To demonstrate, We will use the [walk-sync](https://github.com/joliss/node-walk-sync) module.
 **(note: `walk-sync >= 0.2.7` is required`)** Which provides higher fidelity input, allowing FSTree to also detect changes.
-More onwhat an [entry from walkSync.entries is](https://github.com/joliss/node-walk-sync#entries)
+More on what an [entry from walkSync.entries is](https://github.com/joliss/node-walk-sync#entries)

 ```js